Virginia’s Tangier Island is a waterman’s island. You visit to see a way of life unique to the Chesapeake Bay.

 Tangier Island Restaurants & Shops

 This means Tangier Island crab cakes have smaller chunks than mainland crabcakes because Chesapeake Bay blue crabs are smaller than ocean crabs.

-Lorraine’s specializes in fish platters, soft shelled crabs, crab cakes and cream of crab soup.
+Lorraine’s Seafood Restaurant specializes in fish platters, soft-shelled crabs, crab cakes, and cream of crab soup.

 Where to Stay on Tangier Island